Arifoods/.github/profile/README.md

-# 🌿 Arifoods SA – Where Mediterranean flavors meet corporate code
+# 🌿 Arifoods SA – Where Mediterranean flavors meet coding excellence

 Welcome to **Arifoods SA**, the GitHub home for our internal development team.
 Our mission is to empower employees with tools, automations, and AI-driven solutions that make work smarter and faster.